 Student clubs and organizations that operate out of this Multicultural Center include:

-African American Association (AAA)-formed to act as a support group for African American students at the University of Redlands and is open to all students.
+- Brilliant Leaders Advocating Color Conscienceness (B.L.A.C.C)-formed to act as a support group for African American/ Black identified students at the University of Redlands and is open to all students.

 Hawaii Club-shares various cultural values representative of the different ethnic groups in Hawaii with the University of Redlands community.